adriaparcerisas/Comparative-Analysis-of-Governance-Voting-and-Staking-Metrics-on-different-blockchains/README.md

-# Welcome to the Cosmos Governance app
+# Welcome to the Governance Voting and Staking Blockchain Analyzor app
-Here you will find the following information about Cosmos Ecosystem:
+Here you will find the following information about different Blockchain Ecosystems:

+1. ### Near Governance activity
+- How did the voting power of the top 66% of the active set validators change?
+- Power share distribution by validators rank
+- How did the Nakamoto Coefficient change?
+- Validators and delegators activity

-1. ### Osmosis Governance activity
+2. ### Osmosis Governance activity
 - How did the voting power of the top 66% of the active set validators change?
 - Power share distribution by validators rank
 - How did the Nakamoto Coefficient change?